kieranpotts/rootfiles/docs/en/workflow.md

    git commit -a
    ```

    Be sure to add or update the relevant test cases, which are in the ``./tests/`` directory, and documentation, which is in the ``./docs/`` directory.
-Documentation is written using GitHub-Flavoured Markdown.
+Documentation is formatted using GitHub-Flavoured Markdown.

 6. ## Synchronize

    Long-lived development branches should be kept synchronized with the project mainline, so that you're always working with the latest iteration of the source code.

-   Use the following commands to fetch the latest changes introduced to the project mainline.
+   Use the following commands to fetch the latest changes.

    ```
    git checkout test
    git pull upstream test
    ```

    Now return to your development branch and rebase it on the ``test`` branch.
-This will replay your changes after the everyone else's changes that you just pulled down.
+This will replay your changes after everyone else's changes.
 In effect, your changes stay at the tip of your development branch.

    ```
    git checkout dev/[issue]-[description]